ansh-099/Project-SIH---Safe-Driving/README.md

 * Machine learning model for predicting optimal velocity to avoid collision.
 * ML model deployed at server https://alertme123.herokuapp.com/api
 * Android App (AlertMe) providing functionality: notification when in high danger zone,demarcating areas on map accoring to accidents  data , performing a HTTP POST request to the server to make predictions.
 * An alternative mathematical model for avoiding collisions by taking into consideration distance vectors , velocity vectors and their dot products .
-A GUI simulation was made for the same using using tkinter and matplotlib.
+A GUI simulation was made for the same using using matplotlib.
-* Adaptive headlight model simulated using PyGame.
 * You can check the pdfs included for complete details.

 <table>